-DRIFT 3.7.21 incorporates revised binary interaction coefficients to improve the fit to experimental data across a wider range of conditions than previously.
-DRIFT uses a binary interaction model due to Wheatley [5].
-Revised coefficients have been derived by fitting to a thermodynamically self-consistent correlation published by Tillner-Rothe and Friend [6].
+DRIFT 3.7.21 and 3.7.22 incorporate revised binary interaction coefficients to improve the fit to experimental data across a wider range of conditions than previously.
+DRIFT uses a binary interaction model due to Wheatley [6].
+Revised coefficients have been derived by fitting to a thermodynamically self-consistent correlation published by Tillner-Rothe and Friend [7].
 Fitting to the Tillner-Roth and Friend correlation is preferred to the original fit of Wheatley since Tillner-Roth and Friend includes newer high-quality data over a wider range of temperatures and compositions.

-The revised binary interaction coefficients in DRIFT 3.7.21 are:
+The revised binary interaction coefficients in DRIFT 3.7.21 and 3.7.22 are:

+'''

-$$\begin{split} w_A &= 2100 \\ w_B &= 6.8106 \\ r_A &= 0.0 \\ r_B &= -0.3812 \end{split}$$ which replace the previous values due to Wheatley [5]:
+\begin{split} w_A &= 2100 \\ w_B &= 6.8106 \\ r_A &= 0.0 \\ r_B &= -0.3812 \end{split}

-$w_A = -185$ $w_B = -0.34$ $r_A = -14$ $r_B = -14$
+'''

+which replace the previous values due to Wheatley [6]:

+''' w_A = -185

+w_B = -0.34

+r_A = -14

+r_B = -14 '''

-The definitions of w_A , w_B , r_A and r_B are given in [5].
+The definitions of $w_A$ , $w_B$ , $r_A$ and $r_B$ are given in [6].

 Figure 2-14 shows the predicted (curves) bubble point pressure of the mixture compared with spot values from the Tillner-Roth and Friend correlation as a function of mole fraction of ammonia (NH3) in the mixture.
 Values are given at temperatures ranging from -30 °C up to 40 °C. The solid lines and dots are the bubble point pressure as a function of the mole fraction (x) of ammonia in the liquid phase, and the dashed lines and crosses are the bubble point pressure as a function of the mole fraction (y) of ammonia in the vapour phase.
-The upper plot in Figure 2-14 shows the predictions using Wheatley's original coefficients and the lower plot shows the predictions using the newly fitted coefficients in DRIFT 3.7.21.
+The upper plot in Figure 2-14 shows the predictions using Wheatley's original coefficients and the lower plot shows the predictions using the newly fitted coefficients in DRIFT 3.7.21 and 3.7.22.
 The new fit shows slightly improved agreement with the Tillner-Roth Friend correlation particularly at lower mole fractions of ammonia.